shakiyam/Oracle-Database-23ai-Free-on-Docker/README.md

 ### [sqlplus.sh](sqlplus.sh) ###

-Connect to CDB root and confirm the connection.
+Connect to CDB root with SQL*Plus and confirm the connection.

 ```console
 $ ./sqlplus.sh system/oracle